Travis Kelce's Success and Achievements in Timeline

 In 2020, Travis Kelce was ranked 18th by his fellow players on the NFL Top 100 Players list.

-During the 2022 season, Travis Kelce became the fifth NFL tight end to reach 10,000 career receiving yards, achieving this milestone faster than any other tight end in NFL history.
+During the 2022 season, Travis Kelce reached 10,000 career receiving yards, becoming the fifth NFL tight end to reach this milestone and the fastest to do so in NFL history.

-After the premiere of the second season in September 2023, New Heights became the No. 1 sports podcast in the U.S. and the No. 1 sports podcast globally on Spotify as well as No. 1 among all podcasts on Apple.
+After the premiere of the second season in September 2023, the New Heights podcast became the No. 1 sports podcast in the U.S. and globally on Spotify, and No. 1 among all podcasts on Apple.

 2023: Super Bowl LVIII Win

-In March 2025, the New Heights podcast won the Best Sports Podcast award at the IHeartRadio podcast awards.
+In March 2025, the podcast New Heights with Jason & Travis Kelce won the Best Sports Podcast award at the iHeartRadio podcast awards.

-October 25, 2025: Breaks Franchise Record for Total Touchdowns
+October 25, 2025: Broke Franchise Record for Total Touchdowns

-On October 25, 2025, in a game against the Denver Broncos, Kelce broke the franchise record for total touchdowns with his eighty-fourth overall.
-He had nine total catches for 91 yards in the game.
+On October 25, 2025, in a game against the Denver Broncos, Travis Kelce broke the franchise record for total touchdowns with his eighty-fourth overall, putting the Chiefs ahead.